apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 4 - Add Traffic Management Policies/README.md

 **Invalidate Cache Policy:** Configures how the cached values should be purged from the cache.
 For policy reference information, see [Invalidate Cache policy](http://apigee.com/docs/api-services/reference/invalidate-cache-policy).

 ##Objectives
-The goal of this lesson is to introduce you to Traffic Management policies and applying a couple of these policies to the ‘hotels’ API Proxy you created in the previous lesson.
+The goal of this lesson is to introduce you to Traffic Management policies and applying a couple of these policies to the ‘{your-initials}_hotels’ API Proxy you created in the previous lesson.

 ##Pre-Requisites
 - [x] API Services - Lesson 3 completed